metio/terraform-provider-k8s/docs/data-sources/batch_volcano_sh_job_v1alpha1_manifest.md

 - `condition_type` (String) ConditionType refers to a condition in the pod's condition list with matching type.

+<a id="nestedatt--spec--tasks--template--spec--resource_claims"></a>
+### Nested Schema for `spec.tasks.template.spec.resource_claims`

+Required:

+- `name` (String) Name uniquely identifies this resource claim inside the pod.
+This must be a DNS_LABEL.

+Optional:

+- `source` (Attributes) Source describes where to find the ResourceClaim. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--resource_claims--source))

+<a id="nestedatt--spec--tasks--template--spec--resource_claims--source"></a>
+### Nested Schema for `spec.tasks.template.spec.resource_claims.source`

+Optional:

+- `resource_claim_name` (String) ResourceClaimName is the name of a ResourceClaim object in the same namespace as this pod.
+- `resource_claim_template_name` (String) ResourceClaimTemplateName is the name of a ResourceClaimTemplate object in the same namespace as this pod.
+The template will be used to create a new ResourceClaim, which will be bound to this pod.
+When this pod is deleted, the ResourceClaim will also be deleted.
+The name of the ResourceClaim will be <pod name>-<resource name>, where <resource name> is the PodResourceClaim.Name.
+Pod validation will reject the pod if the concatenated name is not valid for a ResourceClaim (e.g. too long).
+An existing ResourceClaim with that name that is not owned by the pod will not be used for the pod to avoid using an unrelated resource by mistake.
+Scheduling and pod startup are then blocked until the unrelated ResourceClaim is removed.
+This field is immutable and no changes will be made to the corresponding ResourceClaim by the control plane after creating the ResourceClaim.

+<a id="nestedatt--spec--tasks--template--spec--scheduling_gates"></a>
+### Nested Schema for `spec.tasks.template.spec.scheduling_gates`

+Required:

+- `name` (String) Name of the scheduling gate.
+Each scheduling gate must have a unique name field.

 <a id="nestedatt--spec--tasks--template--spec--security_context"></a>
 ### Nested Schema for `spec.tasks.template.spec.security_context`